yoshakami/MKDD/README.md

 # MKDD
-all my pyhon scripts I programmed to mod Mario Kart Double Dash
+all pyhon scripts I programmed to mod Mario Kart Double Dash

+bti info.py ---------- Show info from all bti files in current directory

 bti mkdd custom track fix.py - Fix all files ending with extension .bti in current directory (editing wrapping to "clamp" remove corrupted looking on read console for 2d layout bti) bti-fix-recursive.py --------- Same as above but also look down to 9 subdirectories and autodetect bti files (no need to have .bti extension to ne recognizable)